Lupita Nyong'o: In the media

 Nyong'o was mentioned in Christian rapper Lecrae's song "Nuthin'" from his 2014 album Anomaly and was referenced by Jay-Z in his verse from Jay Electronica's song "We Made It".
 She was also mentioned in the parody song "American Apparel Ad Girls" by the drag queens Willam Belli, Courtney Act and Alaska Thunderfuck.
 Nyong'o was mentioned in the 2015 song "Nerea" by Kenyan afro-pop band Sauti Sol.
-Rapper Nicki Minaj mentioned Lupita in her verse on A$AP Ferg's remix of "Plain Jane" and was referenced by rapper Wale in his song "Black is Gold".
-Singer Beyoncé mentioned Nyong'o in the single "Brown Skin Girl" from The Lion King Soundtrack (2019).
+Rapper Nicki Minaj mentioned Lupita in her verse on A$AP Ferg's remix of "Plain Jane" and was referenced by rapper Wale in his song "Black Is Gold".
+Singer Beyoncé mentioned Nyong'o in the single "Brown Skin Girl" from The Lion King: The Gift (2019).

 Nyong'o was included in Derek Blasberg's 2013 best-dressed list in Harper's Bazaar.
 In 2014, she was chosen as one of the faces for Miu Miu's spring campaign, with Elizabeth Olsen, Elle Fanning and Bella Heathcote.
 She has also appeared on the covers of several magazines, including New Yorks spring fashion issue and the UK magazine Dazed & Confused.
 In April of that year, she was named "The Most Beautiful Woman" by People. and was named the new face of Lancôme, making her the first black woman to appear on the brand.
 Later that November, she was named "Woman of the Year" by Glamour.

 Nyong'o was on the July 2014 cover of Vogue, making her the second African woman and ninth black woman to cover the magazine.
 That same month she also appeared on the cover of July's issue of Elle (France).
 She appeared on the October 2015 issue of Vogue, making it her second cover in a row.
 That month, Congressman Charles Rangel and Voza Rivers, the head of the New Heritage Theatre Group, announced the day is officially "Lupita Nyong'o Day" in Harlem, New York.
 The honour was announced as a surprise during an open discussion between Nyong'o and image activist Michaela Angela Davis at Mist Harlem.

 Nyong'o was included in Annie Leibovitz's 2016 Vanity Fair's Hollywood Issue.
 Nyong'o was honoured with a caricature portrait in May 2016 at Sardi's restaurant in New York City for her debut on Broadway.
-That July, she was chosen as one of the first celebrities, along with Elle Fanning, Christy Turlington Burns, and Natalie Westling to star in Tiffany & Co.'s Fall 2016 campaign styled by Grace Coddington.
+That July, she was chosen as one of the first celebrities, along with Elle Fanning, Christy Turlington Burns, and Natalie Westling, to star in Tiffany & Co.'s Fall 2016 campaign styled by Grace Coddington.
 Nyong'o appeared on Vogue′s October 2016 cover, making it her third issue.
 That month, she was an honouree at the 2016 Elle Women in Hollywood Awards.